Enterprise-CMCS/macpro-mdct-qmr/README.md

 ##### Code Coverage Targets

 The project maintains a high standard for unit and integration test coverage, targeting 90% or higher across critical components.
-This target is intended as guidance for contributors.

 ## Services